Credits Earned within the Vermont State Colleges

 in order to meet graduation standards for a bachelor’s degree.

 Students in the External Degree Program will be waived of associate-level graduation standards.

 Transferring Credits from Other Colleges/Universities

-Official transcripts are required in order for JSC evaluate credits earned elsewhere for possible transfer to JSC.
+Official transcripts are required for JSC to evaluate credits earned elsewhere for possible transfer.
 In general, these policies apply: